darrahts/uavTestbed/README.md

 TODO
 - finish data collection experiment
-- write interface to pull data from db and generate plots
 - update degradation models from cycle based to usage based
-- data curation and preparation
 - build NN model to decide on mission or maintenance
 - add power demand estimation based on trajectory
 - add in trajectory risk / reward